Thin film epitaxial [111] Co$_{50}$Pt$_{50}$: Structure, magnetisation, and spin polarisation: Results and Discussion

-Using the Scherrer equation and the full widths at half maxima (FWHM) of the Gaussian fits to the CoPt [111] structural peaks, an estimation of the CoPt crystallite sizes can be made.
-The FWHM for the main [111] structrual peak is given in Figure~\ref{fig:XRD} (e).
-In the expected range of the ordered $L1_1$ crystal structure between 200$^{\degree}$C and 400$^{\degree}$C, the estimated CoPt crystallite size is 38~nm, which compared to the nominal thickness of 40~nm indicates that the CoPt has high crystallinity.
+Using the Scherrer equation and the full widths at half maxima of the Gaussian fits to the CoPt [111] structural peaks, an estimation of the CoPt crystallite sizes can be made.
+The crystallite size determined by the main [111] structural peak is given in Fig.~\ref{fig:XRD} (e).
+In the expected range of the ordered $L1_1$ crystal structure between 200$^{\degree}$C and 400$^{\degree}$C, the estimated CoPt crystallite size is 37~nm, which compared to the nominal thickness of 40~nm indicates that the CoPt has high crystallinity.
 On the other hand, at RT growth and intermediate temperatures between 400$^{\degree}$C and 800$^{\degree}$C, the estimated CoPt crystallite size is much lower, showing a minimum value of 22~nm at 700$^{\degree}$C where we expect $A1$ growth.
-Interestingly, the disorder in the $A1$ growth appears to affect both the chemical disorder (random positions of the Co and Pt atoms in the unit cell) and a poorer crystallite size compared to the chemically ordered crystal structures.
-Finally, upon increasing the temperature further to 800$^{\degree}$C and 850$^{\degree}$C the crystallite size reaches a maximum of 52~nm.
-This value corresponds approximately to the entire thickness of the Pt/CoPt/Pt trilayer.
+Interestingly, the disorder in the $A1$ growth appears to affect both the chemical disorder (random positions of the Co and Pt atoms in the unit cell) and leads to a poorer crystallite size compared to the chemically ordered crystal structures.
+The disappearance of the Pendellosung fringes at these intermediate growth temperatures is related to the increased roughness of the $A1$ films.
+Finally, upon increasing the temperature further to 800$^{\degree}$C and 850$^{\degree}$C the crystallite size reaches a maximum of 49~nm.
+This value corresponds approximately to the entire thickness of the Pt/CoPt/Pt trilayer, indicating that the Pt buffer and capping layers have fully interdiffused into the CoPt layer.